All Episodes

 Okay.

-Well, look, hang on here, so Mr. Snerdley get your name and as we'll send some other things out there as well.
+So Mr. Snerdley, get your name and as we'll send some other things out there as well.

-You'll particularly like the third one, because it too is the best, in my own estimation.
+You'll particularly like the third one because it too is the best, in my own estimation.

-So hang on, Isaiah, don't go away.
+So hang on, Isaiah.

 And I want to thank you all again for indulging.

-I know not all of you donate, and I can imagine that not all of you uh are comfortable hearing about this.
+And I can imagine that not all of you are comfortable hearing about this.

-Something uh these these are tragic stories, tragic events, tragic things that we're discussing today.
+These are tragic stories, tragic events, tragic things that we're discussing today.

 And you allow us, you indulge us to spend one day, one program a year devoted to this effort.

-Uh and your your patience is appreciated greatly.
+And your patience is appreciated greatly.

-I want you to understand that I I'm totally aware of a big news day like this and the desire you have to hear whatever's happening, what we think of it, and and so forth, and yet your patience is profoundly appreciated in allowing us to take time uh to try to further the research and the effort to find a cure.
+I want you to understand that I'm totally aware of a big news day like this and the desire you have to hear whatever is happening, what we think of it, and so forth.

 It's real life here that we're talking about.

-Uh it's not theoretical.
+It's not theoretical.

 And it's killer diseases that everybody involved is trying to arrest.